philippbayer/Goodreads_visualization/README.md

 ![png](README_files/README_18_0.png)

-Most shelves are 'alone', but 'essays + non-fiction' and 'biography + non-fiction' show the biggest overlap.
+Most shelves are 'alone', but 'essays + non-fiction', 'sci-fi + sf' (should clean that up...), 'biography + non-fiction' show the biggest overlap.

 I may have messed up the categories, let's cluster them!
 Typos should cluster together